meadery/white-bread/README.md

 Gherkin and cucumber made me think of [cucumber sandwiches](http://en.wikipedia.org/wiki/Cucumber_sandwich).
 Which are traditionally made with very thin white bread.

-# Basic usage
+# Getting started - Basic usage
-Create *.feature files in a features directory.
+Create a features directory.
+In here add some *.feature files describing your software.
 They should be gherkin syntax like:

 ```gherkin
 Feature: Serve coffee
   Coffee should not be served until paid for